AaronAust1n/nyu_mr/README.md

 If you use this toolbox for the preparation of a manuscript, please cite above mentioned paper [1,3].
 For questions, suggestions, bug-reports or if you would like to contribute to this toolbox, please feel free to contact me (see email address below).

+License Information

+The reconstruction framework is provided free of charge for use in research applications.
+It must not be used for diagnostic applications.
+The author takes no responsibility of any kind for the accuracy or integrity of the created data sets.
+No data created using the framework should be used to make diagnostic decisions.
+The source code is provided under the GNU General Public License (https://www.gnu.org/copyleft/gpl.html).

+The framework, including all of its software components, comes without any warranties.
+Operation of the software is solely on the user’s own risk.
+The author takes no responsibility for damage or misfunction of any kind caused by the software.

 _______________________________________
 (c) Jakob Asslaender, August 2016, February 2017